A. Eagle-Research defines Brown’s Gas (aka BG, HHO or HydrOxy) as:

 Research indicates that Brown’s Gas has characteristics that cannot be achieved by simply mixing bottled hydrogen and oxygen in a stoichiometric ratio.

-The 6th form of water (ExW) then acts like a ‘glue’ that holds ‘structures’ of water together, which is why atomic oxygen and hydrogen can exist in a stable form.
-These structures of water can be large enough to be heavier than air.
+The 4th state of water (ExW) seems to act like a ‘glue’ that holds ‘structures’ of water together, which is why we think atomic oxygen and hydrogen can exist in a stable form.
+These structures of H and O atoms (Yull Brown called a fluid crystal) can be large enough to be heavier than air.

 Here are George Wiseman’s early theories of what Brown’s Gas may be…

 Here is George Wiseman’s 2017 presentation.

 Note that he introduced the initial version of AquaCure at ‘less than cost’ to get beta testers.
 The feedback gave us the AquaCure we have today.